5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AC_Adapter_(SSDT-AC)/README.md

 There are 2 options for applying this patch: via kext or via SSDT.

 ### Method 1: Kext (easy, recommended)
 - Add `ACPIBatteryManager.kext` by [Rehabman](https://bitbucket.org/RehabMan/os-x-acpi-battery-driver/downloads/) to your kext folder and config.
-It includes the necessary fix to link the AC Adapter to the `AppleACPIACAdapter` Service in IOReg and also applies some settings related to power managemnt.
+It includes the necessary fix to link the AC Adapter to the `AppleACPIACAdapter`, applies some settings related to power managemnt and attaches `BAT0` to `AppleSmartBatteryManger` in IOReg
 - Disable `SMCBatteryManager.kext` (if present).

 ### Method 2: Use a SSDT (for advanced users)